sam-k/pager-sec/README.md

 ### Processing

 Longer messages are often fragmented and transmitted over several pages.
 This is not an issue for practical use—each pager receives only those pages intended for it—but, because I see all pages on a frequency, these fragments can arrive interrupted by other messages.
-I can reassemble these fragments by concatenating all the pages meant for a capcode and received in a certain timeframe.
+I can reassemble these fragments by concatenating the pages according to their frame information and message fragment information.

 Redirect the output to [**collect.py**](collect.py) to reassemble the message fragments in real time.